 In the example I discussed at the beginning, where recruiters were trying to hire data scientists; the job description was a mix of many things.
 The result of that was they ended up receiving resumes of database developer, DBA, Java developer, Quant candidates, etc.

 They were also using job boards like Monster, indeed.
 When they were searching for candidates using keywords they ended up finding candidates that were no close to job descriptions.

 So, why despite sourcing resumes from various sources we find most of those resumes don’t fit the job description.
 It could be because of two things –

 A job description is an opportunity to sell your job.
 It is an opportunity to attract the best of the talents.
 Hence, it is very important that we write job descriptions with utmost sincerity.

 When you are hiring for hard to fill roles, spend time to research about that role.
 Study the kind of candidates your competition is hiring.
 Consult an expert about the role and responsibilities of that job profile.
 You could also explore technology options like AI platform Textio that helps you write killer job descriptions.
 Job descriptions play an important role in candidate engagement.
 Candidate experience is one of the most important things in the hiring process.

 B. Inefficient Screening of Resumes

 When you are not sure what to expect in an ideal resume, you would struggle to screen resumes.
 You would need a domain expert to screen these resumes.
-Either you could outsource resume screening to recruitment companies who claim to be an expert in that domain or you could use modern recruitment software that help you screen resumes using AI.
+Either you could outsource resume screening to recruitment companies who claim to be an expert in that domain or you could use modern recruitment software that helps you screen resumes using AI.

-Remember it is always going to be tough to hire best candidates for hard to fill roles.
-However, above practices will help you prepare better and improve your probability of finding better candidates sooner.
+Remember it is always going to be tough to hire the best candidates for hard to fill roles.
+However, the above practices will help you prepare better and improve your probability of finding better candidates sooner.